nzherald/nz-mps-popolo/README.md

 Scraper and parser for New Zealand MPs into Popolo format

+## Requirements

+This project expects Ruby 2.0 or higher

 ## Current status

 This project is a work in progress.
 It is currently alpha quality and